guancio/kth-on-rpi2/README.md

 # kth-on-rpi2
-Port of KTH Hypervisor on RPi2 first commit
+Port of KTH version of STH to RPi2